Stock options suggest calm ahead of Apple launch

-NEW YORK Options activity surrounding Apple shares on Wednesday could best be described with an iPhone ringtone: crickets.
+NEW YORK (Reuters) - Options activity surrounding Apple shares on Wednesday could best be described with an iPhone ringtone: crickets.

 Implied volatility, a key factor in determining options pricing, was at the lowest it has been since 2009 ahead of an Apple (AAPL.O) product launch.
 This means options traders were not foreseeing a post-launch jolt in the stock price.